dfost001/PictureClient_JSP/Readme.md

 REST service interfacing module, and related processing units.

+<i>Parts Utility:</i>

+Extracts the byte streams for the uploaded image, and comment into the Client Request object.
+The content-disposition header, and user-agent are used to obtain the file-name.
+(Servlet requires @MultiPartConfig)

 <i>File Utility:</i>

 Creates the client directory, writes the files to disk, and generates a list of image URL’s.